OfficeDev/outlook-dev-docs/docs/add-ins/quick-start.md

 1. The `DefaultValue` attribute of the `DisplayName` element has a placeholder.
 Replace it with `My Office Add-in`.

 1. The `DefaultValue` attribute of the `Description` element has a placeholder.
-Replace it with `My First Outlook Add-in`.
+Replace it with `My First Outlook add-in`.

 1. Save the file.